Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Fibrant resolutions for Hopf -cobimodules

 Let us remark that, if a $k$-level, with $k\neq \iota$, of a leveled tree with section $T$ is indexed by a polynomial of the form $\K1$, then the decoration $\Phi(T)$ can be obtained from $\Phi(T/\{k\})$ due to the relation (\ref{relationcoeq2}).
-Consequently, as dg-algebras, there is a quasi-isomorphism
+Consequently, as chain complexes, there is a quasi-isomorphism:

-where the product is over classes of leveled trees with section up to isomorphisms of planar trees, permutations and contractions of permutable levels.
-Notice that ignoring the term on the right-hand side in which $T$ is the $n$-corolla $c_{n}$, we obtain a contractible complex.
+where $\beta\sTree^{\geq 2}[n]$ is the essential image of $\beta$, i.e. the subcategory of $\slTree[n]$ which consists of leveled trees with section having exactly one non-bivalent vertex in each level other than the main section.
+The above product is over classes of leveled trees up to isomorphisms of planar trees and permutations of permutable levels.
+Notice that, thanks to the identity \eqref{relationcoeq2}, a point in Boardman--Vogt resolution in determined by its values on the leveled trees in $\beta\sTree^{\geq 2}[n]$.
+Furthermore, we disregard the term on the right-hand side in which $T$ is not the $n$-corolla $c_{n}$, we obtain a contractible complex.
 It follows that the product is quasi-isomorphic to $s\overline{M}_{W}(c_{n})=M(n)$ and the canonical map $\eta:M\rightarrow W_{l}M$ is given by the identity on this factor, thus finishing the proof. \end{proof}

 \paragraph{The leveled Boardman--Vogt resolution for Hopf $\Lambda$-cobimodules}

 Let $\calP$ and $\calQ$ be two 1-reduced Hopf $\Lambda$-cooperads and $M$ be a Hopf $\Lambda$-cobimodule over the pair $(\calP,\calQ)$.
 In order to get a fibrant resolution of $M$ in the Reedy model category $\Lambda\Bimod_{\calP,\calQ}$, we provide a slight variant of the construction introduced in the previous paragraph.
 As a symmetric cosequence, we set